Skeletor: Filmation He-Man and the Masters of the Universe (1983)

 In the 1980s series, Skeletor is a former pupil of Hordak, high-ranking commander of the Evil Horde.
 When Hordak invaded Eternia and kidnapped the baby Princess Adora from the palace, Man-At-Arms and the Royal Guard captured his apprentice, Skeletor, and forced him to divulge the whereabouts of his master, who had retreated to his base of operations, Snake Mountain.
 After being cornered, Hordak escaped to Etheria with Adora through a dimensional portal.
 Skeletor, left behind by Hordak, set about raising an army of minions of his own, becoming ruler of Snake Mountain.
 He seeks to conquer the fortress of Castle Grayskull, from which He-Man draws his powers, and conquer Eternia and the universe.
 His other goal is to take revenge on Hordak and overthrow Horde Prime in his bid to conquer the universe.
-Despite this, his plans are often foiled by He-Man or She-Ra, as well as the incompetence of him and his minions.
+Despite this, his plans are often foiled by He-Man or She-Ra, as well as the incompetence of his minions and of himself.

 In addition to the main series, he appeared in the spin-off series She-Ra: Princess of Power, the theatrical film He-Man and She-Ra: The Secret of the Sword, and the primetime Christmas special He-Man and She-Ra: A Christmas Special.
 In these appearances, he is voiced by Alan Oppenheimer.